particle-iot/docs/src/content/en/shared/firmware.md

 Time
 ---

-The Spark Core synchronizes time with the Spark Cloud during the handshake.
+The device synchronizes time with the Spark Cloud during the handshake.
-From then, the time is continually updated on the Core.
+From then, the time is continually updated on the device.
 This reduces the need for external libraries to manage dates and times.